Sports in Maryland: Cal Ripken Collegiate Baseball League

 The Cal Ripken Collegiate Baseball League (CRCBL) is a collegiate summer baseball league located in the Washington, D.C. metropolitan area.
-Of the seven teams in the league, four play home games in Maryland.
+Of the eight teams in the league, five play home games in Maryland.

 MLB Draft League

 The MLB Draft League is a collegiate summer baseball league that began play in 2021.
 Created by Major League Baseball (MLB) and Prep Baseball Report, the league serves as a showcase for top draft-eligible prospects leading up to each summer's MLB draft.
 The league's initial six teams were formerly members of Minor League Baseball's New York–Penn League, Eastern League, and Carolina League before MLB's reorganization of the minors for 2021.

 High school

 Baltimore Catholic League

 The Baltimore Catholic League (BCL), is a competitive basketball association composed of private Catholic high schools in the Baltimore, Maryland geographic area.